 You suspect TB and are concerned about the possibility of MDR-TB, given that his mother died of TB while on first-line treatment even though she had excellent adherence.
+Antonio undergoes HIV testing which is negative.
 Antonio is clinically stable with no immediate indication to start MDR-TB treatment.
 He provides sputum for smear and culture, and a sample of his knee fluid is sent to the lab for analysis as well.
 You inquire about the use of a rapid genotypic test (GeneXpert) at the National Lab.
 His chest radiograph shows a patchy right upper lobe infiltrate.
 All sample results are negative when his father brings him back to the clinic with a temperature of 40.5°C and in respiratory distress.
 Given his clinical instability and risk factors for MDR-TB, you start him on an MDR-TB regimen in the absence of bacteriologic confirmation.
 MDR-TB is never confirmed.
-He does well with this treatment and is cured of his presumed MDR-TB.
+He does well with this treatment and is cured of his clinically diagnosed MDR-TB.